 - On an additional level, the Israelites celebrated at Shavuot the gathering in of the grain harvests, by bringing crops to the Temple.
 Shavuot marked the endpoint of the Firstfruits celebration, which began with the wave offering of the first grain of the harvest during Passover week.
 (See http://resplendentdaughter.blogspot.com/2018/03/first-fruits.html ) At Shavuot, a more plentiful, bountiful offering was made, representative of such a bountiful harvest.

 - Jesus was raised from the dead on the Feast of Firstfruits, that Sunday which ended Passion Week.
 Paul referred to Him as "the firstfruits of them that slept" (1 Corinthians 15:20).
 The 3000 souls converted to belief in Jesus Christ as Savior on Shavuot/Pentecost (Acts 2:41) represented a huge Firstfruits/Feast of Weeks offering to God.
 If each Christian will allow the Spirit to do His transformative work, what is produced in each person reflects Deuteronomy 30:6.
 This yielding by each person produces an all-consuming love for the Savior, down deep in the soul.
 The Spirit produces, as Paul said in Gal.
 6:14, a willing, daily crucifixion of one's will to the Cross of Jesus Christ, a daily dying to Self.
 Further, this love for Christ produces the "fruits of the Spirit", listed in Galatians 5:22-23.
 I do not believe Paul's terminology "fruits" was an accidental use of the word.
-The giving of the Holy Spirit marks the completion of our Triune God's salvation plan for mankind, as well as the end of the Easter season.
+The giving of the Holy Spirit marks the completion of our Triune God's salvation plan for mankind, as well as the end of the Easter season and the Spring Feasts of Leviticus 23.

 These are just some of the amazing parallels between these two holy days.
 For more details, feel free to read at the links I've provided below.